LaunchCode-Education-Archived/csharp-web-development/src/assignments/tech-jobs-persistent.rst

 #.
 In Canvas, **Graded Assignment #4: TechJobs (Persistent Edition)** contains a GitHub Classroom assignment invitation link and then set up the project in IntelliJ.
 Refer back to the GitHub Classroom instructions from :ref:`assignment0` for details.
 #.
 Launch the application to make sure it starts up properly.
 Then shut it down.
 #.
 Run the autograding tests.
-The tests for this assignment are set up the same way as for :ref:`assignment 2 <assignment-2-autograding>`.
+The tests for this assignment are set up the same way as for :ref:`assignment 2 <tech-jobs-oo>`.
 There are four tasks for this assignment, but the first doesn't require any coding on your part.
 Therefore, there are 3 tests files (for tasks 1-3).
 As with previous assignments, we recommend that you only run the tests for the task you are currently working on.

 Checkout and Review the Starter Code
 ------------------------------------